samigitz/nova-detached-actions/README.md

 Since we won't receive a collection of `$models`, you can remove the variable from the `handle` method, so that the signature is `public function handle(ActionFields $fields)`.

-You can also customize the button name, by overriding the `name()` method.
-If you do not override the name, it will 'humanize' the class name, in the example `ExportUsers` would become `Export Users`.

-By default, the detached action will only appear on the Index Toolbar.
+After registration the detached action will appear on the Index Toolbar.

 Here's a full example: